malek-luky/Automatic-Wheel-Assembly-Detection/README.md

+├── .dvc/                 <- Cache and config for data version control ├── .github/workflows     <- Includes the steps for GitHub Actions │   └── build_conda       <- Conda dockerfile: Build conda image and push it to GCP │   ├── build_deploy      <- Deploy dockerfile: build, push and deploy
+│   └── build_train       <- Train dockerfile: Build train image and push it to GCP │   └── pytest_data       <- Runs the data pytests
-├── .dvc/                 <- Cache and config for data version control ├── .github/workflows     <- Includes the steps for GitHub Actions ├── data                  <- Run dvc pull to see this folder │   └── filtered          <- Seperated raw data, one file is one meassurement │   └── normalized        <- Normalized filtered data
+│   ├── pytest_model      <- Runs the model pytests
+├── data                  <- Run dvc pull to see this folder │   └── filtered          <- Seperated raw data, one file is one meassurement │   └── normalized        <- Normalized filtered data